lussierc/boscoPL/writing/report.md

 created grammar into the program.
 We also added error handling and handling for unspecified tokens/elements that may exist in incorrect Bosco programs.

-After this we were able to begin testing our scanner with our created sample programs and found that it functioned as intended (more detail about the results of our scanner appear in the next section).
-After this we activated the parser functionality and ran into a number of issues.
+After this, we were able to begin testing our scanner with our created sample programs and found that it functioned as intended (more detail about the results of our scanner appear in the next section).
+Later on, we activated the parser functionality and ran into a number of issues.
 For the next week or two, our group met several times to try and fix these parser issues.
 We did this by having our parser display more advanced errors to see what the bug might have